smyrgeorge/openresty-keycloak-gateway/README.md

 * Keyclaok, provides authentication, authorization, user management, etc
 * OpenResty (with `lua-resty-openidc`  module), web platform (like nginx)

 Note that the reverse proxy needs to validate a JWT token in order to forward the request.
-In this case we need to provide an `Authorization: Bearer bearer_token_here` haeder.
+In this case we need to provide an `Authorization: Bearer bearer_token_here` header.

 Also in every request the gateway, replaces the `Authorization` with  a `X-Real-Name` header to the request.